jamieliu386/hoth8-server/README.md

 The HyperText Transfer Protocol (HTTP) is the standard way for computers to communicate with each other on the Web.
 A "protocol" can be likened to a natural
-language: it's a notation that the server and client can both understand and speak.
-The name also has "HyperText" in it, which may remind you of HTML – the HyperText Markup Language.
-Indeed, HTTP was invented around the same time as HTML, its main original purpose being to allow transfers of HTML files.
+language: it's a set of rules that the server and client can both follow to communicate.

 ### HTTP Requests

 In HTTP, the general flow is that the client (your laptop or cell phone) would first send a _request_ message to the server, asking for some resource.

+For
-For instance, when you type `https://hack.uclaacm.com/` into the browser's navigation box and hit <kbd>Enter</kbd>, the browser would send an HTTP request on your behalf to the server.
+instance, when you type `https://hack.uclaacm.com/` into the browser's navigation box and hit <kbd>Enter</kbd>, the browser would send an HTTP request on your behalf to the server.
 Another example is uploading a meme: the browser